apitoolkit/apitoolkit-landing/docs/sdks/golang/gin/index.md

 ---
 title: Go Gin
-date: 2022-03-23
-publishdate: 2022-03-24
-toc: true
-imageurl: /assets/img/framework-logos/gin-logo.png
-weight: 20
-menu:
-  main:
-    weight: 20
+ogImage: /assets/img/framework-logos/golang-logo.png
 ---
 # Go Gin integration

 To integrate APIToolkit with Go Gin, first install it using the 'go get' command, then initialize the client in the application's main function with the generated API key from apitoolkit.io.

 ## Prerequisites